Topheral/Dating-analysis/README.md

 - Handling imbalanced datasets using resampling methods and imblearn package
 - Neural Networks, Keras and Tensorflow
 - Logistic Regression from sklearn
-- API Usage
 - Other packages such as tqdm, json, requests
 - Collaborating using GitHub
-- Concepts about Precision, Recall, and F1 Score

 ## References